 The Township provides the following services: fire protection, road and bridge maintenance, cemetery maintenance and emergency medical services as well as general governmental services.
-The Township contracts with Mifflin Township through its Metropolitan Emergency Communication Consortium (MECC) for emergency dispatching services.
+The Township contracts with Mifflin Township through its Metropolitan Emergency Communications Consortium Regional Council of Governments (MECC RCOG) for emergency dispatching services.
 The Township's management believes these financial statements present all activities for which the Township is financially accountable.